Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 Lee’s Food Photography Story

 It makes sense.
 If you have healthy meals ready to eat, you’re less likely to eat something that probably isn’t suitable for your weight loss goals.
 Lee doesn’t need to lose weight, but she lives what she teaches.
-Every Sunday, she preps meals for herself and for our daughter’s school lunch.
+Every Sunday, she prepares meals for herself and our daughter’s school lunch.